Skip to content

 If a feature required to perform an action is missing, then that action is skipped.

-Stop: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentIdParam, google.protobuf.empty_pb2.Empty] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/Stop', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentIdParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_empty__pb2.Empty.FromString) instance-attribute ¤
+Stop: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentIdParam, google.protobuf.empty_pb2.Empty] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/Stop', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentIdParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_empty__pb2.Empty.FromString, _registered_method=True) instance-attribute ¤

 Stops the component completely, potentially disengaging its power electronics controller(s).